30 Activities for Seniors To Boost Mind, Body, and Social Life

 14. Chair Squats

 Chair squats are a straightforward yet efficient technique to increase leg strength and balance.
-Place your feet flat on the floor and begin by sitting in a comfortable chair.
+Place your feet flat on the floor, then sit in a comfortable chair.
 Try carefully getting to your feet now without needing your hands to steady yourself.

 Take time to stand up, then slowly return to a seated position.
 Ten to fifteen times, repeat this.
 Feeling a little unsteady at first is normal; practice will make perfect!
 By gradually increasing the ease of ordinary motions, such as rising from a chair or bed, chair squats help you maintain independence.